Forestry grants and licences

-In Scotland if you are looking for general information relating to forestry, the availability of grants and the licences you may need, you should contact the Forestry Commission.
+In Scotland if you are looking for general information relating to forestry, the availability of grants and the licences you may need, you should contact the Scottish Forestry .

 In Northern Ireland you should contact the Forest Service, an agency of the Department of Agriculture and Rural Development (DARDNI).